 Since our inception, we have incurred significant operating losses.
 We have not yet commercialized any of our product candidates and we do not expect to generate revenue from sales of any product candidates for several years, if at all.
-In June 2018, we completed the IPO of our common stock, pursuant to which we issued and sold 6,666,667 shares of common stock at a public offering price of \$15.00 per share, resulting in net proceeds of \$89.9 million after deducting underwriting discounts and commissions and other offering expenses.
-In May 2019, we issued and sold 4,887,500 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering at a public offering price of \$13.25 per share, resulting in net proceeds of \$60.3 million after underwriting discounts and commissions and other offering expenses.
-Prior to our IPO and follow-on offering, we had funded our operations primarily with proceeds from the sales of redeemable convertible preferred stock and issuance of convertible notes.
+In June 2018, we completed an initial public offering of our common stock resulting in net proceeds of \$89.9 million after deducting underwriting discounts and commissions and other offering expenses.
+In May 2019, we completed a follow-on public offering resulting in net proceeds of \$60.3 million after deducting underwriting discounts and commissions and other offering expenses.
+In June 2020, we issued and sold 8,625,000 shares of our common stock, including the underwriters' exercise in full of their option to purchase additional shares of common stock, in a follow-on public offering at a public offering price of \$8.00 per share, resulting in net proceeds of \$64.6 million after deducting underwriting discounts and commission and other offering expenses.

 On August 8, 2019, we filed a shelf registration statement on Form S-3, or Shelf, with the Securities and Exchange Commission, or SEC, which covers the offering, issuance and sale by us of up to an aggregate of \$350.0 million of our common stock, preferred stock, debt securities, warrants and/or units of any combination thereof.
 We simultaneously entered into a sales agreement with Cowen and Company, LLC, as sales agent, to provide for the issuance and sale by the Company of up to \$100.0 million of our common stock from time to time in "at-the-market" offerings under the Shelf, which we refer to as the ATM Program.
 The Shelf was declared effective by the SEC on August 19, 2019.
-As of March 31, 2020, no sales have been made pursuant to the ATM Program.
+As of March 31, 2021, no sales have been made pursuant to the ATM Program.